Hemodynamic Surveillance

 The Aranga Interface

 Purpose-built for high-stakes clinical environments.
-Clear signals, zero noise.
+Configurable alert thresholds.

 ARANGABIODYNAMICSv3.2.0